Pakistan's Imran Khan visits Kashmir, vows to stand by 'victims of Indian oppression' | DW | 14.08.2019

 "I assure my Kashmiri brothers that we stand with them," he said.

-Khan's visit comes a day after Islamabad called for an urgent meeting of the UN Security Council to discuss India's "llegal actions."
+Khan's visit comes a day after Islamabad called for an urgent meeting of the UN Security Council to discuss India's "illegal actions."

-Indian Prime Minister Narendra Modi said the move aims to boost Kashmir's economic development.
-However, he also said that revoking that revoking the Constitution's Article 370, which gave the state special rights, would help "free Jammu and Kashmir from terrorism and separatism."
+Indian Prime Minister Narendra Modi has claimed the move was to boost Kashmir's economic development and help "free Jammu and Kashmir from terrorism and separatism."

 India blocks Internet in Kashmir